200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-04-ThatFatefulDay.md

 * If you answered the previous question, you're the character's primary consciousness.
 Both in the same head.

 Take turns talking about today.
 What's happening?
 What does it mean?
 What should you do?
-Once said, a statement about reality is true… from that player's perspective.
+Once said, a statement about reality is trueâ€¦ from that player's perspective.
 Time moves forward.

 Whenever either of you speak, remove 1 of the 200 small things for each word you use.
 When the last is removed, the day's events have played out.
 The game is over.